benjamin-t-brown/scoundrel/README.md

 ./compile-commands.sh
 ```

+This should allow vscode /w clangd or other programs to ingest the file for usage in development.

 ### Localization

 Localization files are generated with a python script.
 These should be dropped into the src/assets folder automatically and wont automatically override previous strings.

 ```
 python3 scripts/scan_locstr.py --languages la en
 ```